 - 12 ounces frozen mixed vegetables

 - 1 cup whole milk

 - 2 teaspoons kosher salt

-- Once butter is completely melted, add diced onions and cook for about 3 minutes until they have softened.
-Add chopped garlic and fresh herbs and stir to combine, cooking an additional 1 minute until fragrant.
+- Add diced onions and cook, stirring occasionally, for about 3 minutes until they start to soften.
+Add chopped garlic and herbs and continue to cook, stirring occasionally, for 1 more minute.

-- Sprinkle flour over the onions, garlic, and herb and stir to combine.
-Cook for another 30-60 seconds.
+- Sprinkle flour over the onions, garlic, and herbs and stir to combine, cooking for 1 additional minute.

-- Add biscuits to the top of the pot pie filling and move the cast iron pan to the preheated oven.
-Cook for 12-15 minutes, until the mixture is bubbly and biscuits are golden brown.
+- Open biscuits and place on top of the filling and move the pan to the preheated oven.
+Cook for 20 minutes or until biscuits are cooked through and browned on top.